ivmartel/dwv/readme.md

  - `test-ci`: one shot test run
  - `build`: create release files
  - `doc`: create documentation
- - `dev`: watch for changes and copy build (to be connected with a demo viewer)

 I'm using `yarn` as the main package manager.
 Best to use it to install since the lock file (that contains the exact dependency tree) is a yarn file.